NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/4D_MRI_via_retrospectiv_stacking/README.md

   - config for proband to remember user clicked ROIs, ref. index etc.
   - similarity measure, ROI management, file Management, slice binning
   - bug bashing
-- found out, that the MRI did chang the acquisition order of the slices which changes some assumtions and has to be accounted for
+- found out, that the MRI did change the acquisition order of the slices which changes some assumption and has to be accounted for

 **next steps**
 - finish the program